thias/puppet-postfix/README.md

 ## Overview

-This module is meant for Red Hat Enterprise Linux and clones.
+This module is meant for Red Hat Enterprise Linux, its clones and FreeBSD.
 It still requires some major clean up, but is currently fully functional.

 * `postfix::dbfile` : Manage Postfix DB configuration files
 * `postfix::file` : Manage flat text Postfix configuration files